ZhaoYilin/moha/README.md

 MOHA
 ==================================

 MoHa is abbreviation of *Mo*lecular&*Mo*del *Ha*miltonian, it is a quantum chemistry program written in python.
-MoHa now is not a formal program but a toy for practice coding and help myself to have a better understanding of quantum chemistry.
+This is a particularly naive implementation in python: little attempt is made to conserve memory or CPU time.
+Nevertheless, it is useful for small test calculations, in particular for investigating ideas  quantum chemistry.